Exceen/game-categories-lite/readme.txt

-Game Categories Lite v1.8 - Homebrew Sorter Ultimate Edition
+Game Categories Lite v1.8 - Homebrew Sorter Ultimate edition

 The main differences in this version are stabilization in the visibility of the Game Categories options listed within the System Settings, as well as modifying/enhancing